school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

 After seeing one example, let's create a directory for your project and sync to GitHub.
 The end result will be a logically organized project skeleton that's synced to version control.
+The instructor should be able to verify your progress through 1. a public GitHub repository and 2. clone and test your project on their own machine.

  * Pick a short and descriptive name for your project....
    * Create a folder in your home directory.